 - How do we spend the Pupil Premium money?

 - Quality First Teaching is of prime importance in ensuring pupils are achieving their full potential and so developing an inclusive classroom and providing high quality teaching that focuses on the needs of individual pupils is essential.

 - The funding enables a variety of intervention programmes to be implemented which are fully accessible to Pupil Premium children.
-These interventions include: maths intervention, sound training and a range of pastoral and specialise programmes that are individualised to the pupils needs.
+These interventions include: maths and reading intervention, a range of pastoral and specialised programmes that are individualised to meet the needs of the pupils.
 The impact is constantly measured and reviewed through robust assessment methods on an ‘assess, plan, do, review’ cycle.